slashfast/ds-hentai-bot/README.md

 # ds-hentai-bot

-Bot, that send pictures from Danbooru by command.
+Bot, that send pictures from Danboru by command.